spryker/spryker-docs/docs/marketplace/dev/frontend/table-column-type-extension.md

 ### ColumnTypeOption decorator

-Allows to validate property in runtime.
+Allows to validate column configuration properties in runtime.
 All properties is showed in the `ColumnTypeOptions` interface

 ### TableColumnTypeComponent decorator